Milan Report: Furniture Piles

 In a few cases, like the Overdose Desk by Bram Boo, the jumble is actually part of the design.

 You don’t have to go to Milan to see a furniture pile.
-The new Droog store in the Soho,

-for example, contains this Maarten Baas pile, called Second Hand, available for shipping to
+The new Droog store in the Soho,for example, contains this Maarten Baas pile, called Second Hand, available for shipping toyour home.

 One variation on the pile: furniture upended as if waiting for the moving van, shown in this recent press photo for a Tom Dixon.